alembe/carbon-website-clean-temp/README.md

 # Carbon Design System

-This is the [Carbon Design System website](http://www.carbondesignsystem.com) which is built using GatsbyJS.
+This is a TEMPORARY stripped down version of the [Carbon Design System website](http://www.carbondesignsystem.com) which is built using GatsbyJS.

 ## 📂 Structure